AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

 ### Interrupt Performance

 The test program measures the time it takes from the acknowledging the interrupt to the increment of the DDR location.
-It give a rough estimate of the interrupt latency, which is ~120 mS. If your application contains hardware which must be serviced using an ISR, make sure it contains enough buffering to handle interrupt latencies in the hundredths of milliseconds.
+It gives a rough estimate of the interrupt latency, which is ~120 mS. If your application contains hardware which must be serviced using an ISR, make sure it contains enough buffering to handle interrupt latencies for your application.

 ## For Further Reading